Verstappen speeding towards title with Belgian win

 Sports

+Ferrari's Carlos Sainz finished a distant third after starting from pole position.

-SPA-FRANCORCHAMPS (Reuters) - Red Bull s Max Verstappen took another giant stride towards a second successive Formula One title with a dominant win from 14th on the grid in Sunday’s (Aug 28) Belgian Grand Prix.
+SPA-FRANCORCHAMPS (Reuters) - Max Verstappen took another giant stride towards a second successive Formula One title with a dominant win from 14th on the grid in Sunday’s Belgian Grand Prix.

 The Dutch driver, who was quickest in qualifying but dropped down the grid due to engine and gearbox-related penalties, delivered a masterclass as he beat Mexican team mate Sergio Perez by 17.8 seconds and set the fastest lap.